How defibrillators work explained simply

 Conversely, if a small current is used in defibrillation, a rather dangerous effect may occur.
 A small current may actually cause fibrillation in the heart!
 The mechanism of how this happens is unfortunately beyond the scope of this website.

-So, from a defibrillation point view, we need to use reasonably large currents to have effective defibrillation and we also need to avoid small currents that can cause fibrillation.
+So, from a defibrillation point of view, we need to use reasonably large currents to have effective defibrillation and we also need to avoid small currents that can cause fibrillation.
 Keeping these in mind, let us look at the biphasic waveform.
 You can see in the example below, that the “forward current” and most of the “reverse current” is large and therefore good for defibrillation.
 However, the tail end (shown in red) of the “reverse current” is small and as discussed, has the potential to fibrillate the heart. i.e. the low current at the tail end of the waveform has the potential to cause fibrillation in the heart that has just been defibrillated by the earlier high current part of the waveform.
-Therefore, the defibrillator needs to avoid giving the low current tail to the patient.
+Therefore, the defibrillator needs to avoid giving a low current tail to the patient.

 To avoid the problem we discussed, the defibrillator “cuts off” the harmful tail end of the biphasic waveform.
 The “official” term used to describe this “cutting” is called “truncation”.
 Once the waveform tail end is cut, it is called a “truncated waveform”.
 I will next explain how the waveform truncation done.